 As an inherent feature in the period properties that make up many of the UK’s towns and cities, sash windows are often found in bustling areas.
 Noticing an increase in noise levels from outside of your home is one of the first signs that you may need to look at the condition of your windows.
 If you’ve become more aware of external noise, and your home no longer enjoys the peace and quiet that it used to, a window MOT could make a noticeable difference.

-In old houses that have seen many owners and lots of rounds and decoration, and layers of paint, sash windows are often found to be sealed shut.
+In old houses that have seen many owners, lots of rounds of decoration, and layers of paint, sash windows are often found to be sealed shut.
 Conversely, some windows can be opened but won’t stay in an open position!
-Restoration can help to strip back the windows, un-sticking them and improving their fit so that you can can open your windows as much, or as little, as you like.
+Restoration can help to strip back the windows, un-sticking them and improving their fit so that you can open your windows as much, or as little, as you like.
 By doing this you can improve ventilation, and control the temperature of the room better in the warmer months; quite literally a breath of fresh air!

 Period windows have the ability to enhance a room, bringing classic proportions and a gentle nod to historical architecture, all while performing their more practical functions.
 Even if your sashes are in full working order, you may feel that they’re not quite matching their former glory.
 Perhaps it’s time to consider some new hardware, a lick of paint or an update to your window dressings.
 Small changes can make a big difference.

 When it comes to sash window repair or replacement, it’s important to choose a reputable and experienced professional.
 At Ventrolla we are passionate about wooden window renovation.
-We offer advice on renovation and repair projects and, if needed, can hand make bespoke new windows to preserve original styles and match the proportions and detail of your wooden period windows.
+We offer advice on renovation and repair projects and, if needed, can hand-make bespoke new windows to preserve original styles and match the proportions and detail of your wooden period windows.

-If you have wooden sash or casement windows and would like to find out more about our services, you can contact our team on 0800 0277 454 or using our online form, and we’ll be happy to help.
+If you have wooden sash or casement windows and would like to find out more about our services, you can contact our team and we’ll be happy to help.